clefevre/eventual-consistency-and-you/README.md

-# Eventual Consistency and you!
+# Eventual Consistency And You!
 A.K.A.
-How Mold-E Event Consumption works!
+How Event Consumption Can Yield The Same Answer Every Time!

 ## Assumed Knowledge
 This article assumes you're aware of event driven applications that consume events from a Message Broker ( Memphis, Apache Kafka/ActiveMq, RabbitMQ etc. ).